 Firstly, running Terraform in CI/CD pipelines requires teams to take into account considerations for working with distributed systems with stateless components.
 Teams must take care of the state separately and consider using mechanics like version control and state locking to avoid disasters and race conditions.

-Scaling and securing infrastructure management with Terraform and CI/CD pipelines in big organizations with multiple environments and teams isn’t trivial.
+Scaling and securing infrastructure management with Terraform and CI/CD pipelines in big organizations with multiple environments and teams a major undertaking.
 Custom guardrails, policies, and controls must be integrated and set up in workflows.
 Handling dependencies and passing values between Terraform environments and workspaces require manual effort and possible extra tools.
 Gaining visibility on configuration drift requires additional tooling and processes.

 To support an organization’s growing infrastructure needs, teams must invest time in continuously improving such setups and assume the overhead of maintaining custom-made solutions in the long term.